'Walking Dead': That Cell Phone, and Michonne's Other Clues About Rick

-So here we are, finally.
-It’s the day all fans of “The Walking Dead” have been dreading since last summer: it’s Danai Gurira’s last episode.
-Michonne is gone from the show now.
+We knew this day was coming, but we didn’t know when it would happen or how it would go down.
+But now we do, because we just watched Michonne’s final episode of “The Walking Dead.”
+But we may not have seen her for the last time in the greater “Walking Dead” universe.

-But maybe she hasn’t yet left the “Walking Dead” universe.
 This was, in no way, a conclusive exit.
-Michonne isn’t just still alive — she’s going on a quest to find Rick (Andrew Lincoln).
+Michonne (Danai Gurira) isn’t just still alive — she’s going on a quest to find Rick (Andrew Lincoln).
 Presumably this quest is taking her out of the TV series and into the theatrical films that will explore what happened to Rick last season after he almost blew himself up and was spirited away on a helicopter by an unknown party.

 Michonne’s final episode picked up right where we last saw her — heading off with a guy named Virgil (Kevin Carroll) to some island in the Chesapeake Bay to find weapons to use against the Whisperers.
 It turned out there weren’t any weapons there after all, but Michonne found something much more surprising: evidence that Rick survived the bridge explosion.